Ischia Campania, Italy Travel Guide

 Many hotels on Ischia present half-board or full-board options.
 This can be a value for meals.

-Factor in proximity to bus stops or ferry ports when choosing a location, especially if without a car.
+Factor in proximity to bus stops or ferry ports when picking a location, especially if if you don't have a car.

 Quieter traditional spa town.
 Ideal for thermal treatments and relaxation.
 Fewer dining and entertainment options.